EthanChen5291/valentine-simulator/README.md

 npm run dev
 ```

-If you'd like to tune it to your own special other, edit the words in [src/config/script.js](src/config/script.js) (the question, the finale letter, and the headline), then drop your own art and music into [public/assets/](public/assets/) under the filenames listed in [src/config/assets.js](src/config/assets.js).
-Voila!
+If you'd like to tune it to your own special other, edit the words in [src/config/script.js](src/config/script.js), then drop your own art and music into [public/assets/](public/assets/) under the filenames listed in [src/config/assets.js](src/config/assets.js).
+Enjoy!

 ## Credits